superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 <!--
+The docx formatting is from the reference.docx file.
+Bibliography formatting is from biomed-central.csl.
 To create the docx file from this markdown file, run the following:

 pandoc -i superphy_bmc_article.md -o superphy_bmc_article.docx --bibliography=superphy_bmc_article.bib --reference-docx=reference.docx --csl=biomed-central.csl